 Don't Drive in Cities Until You're Confident You Can

-Driving on the left is not hard to get used to, but if you haven't done it before, don't try to learn how in the middle of... the busy, confusing traffic of a major city.
-City drivers, the world over, are notoriously impatient and the last thing you want to be doing is consulting maps, finding your way around unfamiliar road layouts and roundabouts and getting used to being on the "wrong" side of the road at the same time.
-London traffic can be intimidating, even to other Brits and Birmingham is a nightmare to get in and out of by car.
-Besides, if you rent a car in London or another major city, you'll throw away fortune every day to park it
+Driving on the left is not hard to get used to, but if you haven't done it before, don't try to learn in the middle of traffic.
+City drivers are notoriously impatient.
+London traffic can be intimidating, even to other Brits, and Birmingham is a nightmare to get in and out of via car.
+Besides, if you rent a car in London or another major city, you'll throw away a fortune every day to park it.

-Instead, use public transportation to enjoy your car-free city visit, then take the train to a quieter town or village and arrange to collect your rented car there.
+Instead, use public transportation to enjoy a car-free city visit, then take the train to a quieter town or village and arrange to collect your rented car there.

 Don't Forget to Spend Your Coins